prkapadnis/prkapadnis/README.md

 <h1 align="center">Hi 👋, I'm Pratik Kapadnis</h1>
-<h3 align="center">A Engineering student from India.
+<h3 align="center">A Software Engineer from India.
 A newbie Computer Programmer and Pythonista </h3>

 - 📫 How to reach me **prkapadnis2001@gmail.com**